-Developing a robust HMIS requires regular training so that providers have common understanding of the data.
-In December 2016, a series of VI-SPDAT/ CES trainings were conducted by Iain De Jong, President and Chief Executive Officer of OrgCode Consulting, and creator of the VI-SPDAT.
-Service providers and stakeholders benefitted from the intensive two-day, in-person training to prepare for the CES implementation in each county.
-Topics included diversion; coordinated entry and prioritization; measuring performance and making program adjustments; and programs and policies with intended outputs and outcomes.
+A robust HMIS requires regular training of providers and in December 2016, a series of VI-SPDAT/ CES trainings were conducted by Iain De Jong, President and Chief Executive Officer of OrgCode Consulting, and creator of the VI-SPDAT.
+Service providers and stakeholders benefitted from the intensive two-day, in-person trainings in anticipation of the CES implementation in each county.
+Topics included diversion, coordinated entry and prioritization, measuring performance and making program adjustments, and programs and policies with intended outputs and outcomes.

-In 2017, Iain De Jong conducted another series of trainings for service providers and stakeholders: "Rural Homelessness Solutions, Street Outreach to Housing, and Being an Awesome Shelter," "Motivational Interview, and Promoting Wellness and Reduction Harm," and "Housing Stabilization That Works and Effective Continuum of Care."
-Topics included effective engagement, prioritizing service delivery, appropriately linking into coordinated entry, preparing participants for housing stabilization, establishing expectations in a shelter rather than rule enforcement, structuring housing teams, and CoC governance.
+In 2017, Iain De Jong conducted another series of trainings for service providers and stakeholders.
+These trainings included "Rural Homelessness Solutions, Street Outreach to Housing, and Being an Awesome Shelter," "Motivational Interview, and Promoting Wellness and Reduction Harm," and "Housing Stabilization That Works and Effective Continuum of Care."

+The trainings covered effective engagement, prioritizing service delivery, appropriately linking into coordinated entry, preparing participants for housing stabilization, establishing expectations in a shelter rather than rule enforcement, structuring housing teams, and CoC governance.
+These trainings were held on: